Terms of Service

-Last Modified: 03.26.2025
+Last Modified: May 2026

 THIS AGREEMENT TAKES EFFECT AS OF THE DATE YOU ACCEPT THIS AGREEMENT (the “Effective Date”).
 YOU ACCEPT THIS AGREEMENT BY EXECUTING THE ASSOCIATED ORDER FORM.
 By accepting this Agreement, you agree to all of the terms and conditions of this Agreement.
 Individuals accepting this Agreement represent that they are accepting on behalf of themselves or on behalf of a company or other legal entity that has authorized them to bind such entity to this Agreement and to use the Services on such entity’s behalf as its authorized user.
-For purposes of this Agreement, “Customer” and “Authorized User” refer to the individual or entity on whose behalf this Agreement is accepted and the individual accepting this Agreement and any other individuals authorized by the applicable Customer to access and use the Services for Customer’s benefit hereunder, as further defined below.
+For purposes of this Agreement, “Customer” and “Authorized User” refer to the individual or entity on whose behalf this Agreement is accepted, the individual accepting this Agreement, and any other individuals authorized by the applicable Customer to access and use the Services for Customer’s benefit hereunder, as further defined below.
 Individuals or entities who are not Customers or Authorized Users may not access, use, or authorize access to or use of the Services without the prior written approval of Provider.

 1. Definitions